-The serial clock (SCLK) is an input which is used to clock data into (DIN) and out of (DOUT) the ADS1258.
+The serial clock (SCLK) is an input that is used to clock data into (DIN) and out of (DOUT) the ADS1158.
 This input is a Schmitt-trigger input that has a high degree of noise immunity.
 However, it is recommended to keep SCLK as clean as possible to prevent glitches from inadvertently shifting the data.
-Data is shifted into DIN on the rising edge of SCLK and data is shifted out of DOUT on the falling edge of SCLK.
-If SCLK is held inactive for 4096 or 256 f{CLK} cycles (SPIRST bit of register CONFIG0), read or write operations in progress will terminate and the SPI interface resets.
+Data are shifted into DIN on the rising edge of SCLK and data are shifted out of DOUT on the falling edge of SCLK.
+If SCLK is held inactive for 4096 or 256 fCLK cycles (SPIRST bit of register CONFIGO), read or write operations in progress terminate and the SPI interface resets.
 This timeout feature can be used to recover lost communication when a serial interface transmission is interrupted or inadvertently glitched.